2ndmk2/protomidpy/README.md

 ### 1) MCMC run
 1. Download test data from https://github.com/2ndmk2/dsharp_averaged_data
-   - **If you use your own data**, you have to convert ".ms" file to ".npz" file that should have columns
+   - **If you use your own data**, you have to convert ".ms" file to ".npz" file that should have columns for 1d arrays
        - "u_obs": Spatial frequency "u" [lambda]
        - "v_obs": Spatial frequency "v" [lambda]
        - "vis_obs": Visibility